 The ancient Egyptians believed that the preservation of the body and the use of sweet-smelling herbs and plants would help the deceased because Anubis would sniff the mummy and only let the pure move on to paradise.
 According to early myths, Anubis took on and defeated the nine bows (the collective name for the traditional enemies of Egypt) gaining a further epithet “Jackal ruler of the bows”.

 The growing power of the Ennead of Heliopolis resulted in the merging of the two religious systems.
-However, Osiris was the King of the Underworld in the Ennead and he was more popular (and powerful) than Anubis.
-So Anubis was relegated to a god of mummification.
-To save face it was stated that Anubis had voluntarily given up his position when Osiris died as a mark of respect.
+Osiris was the King of the Underworld in the Ennead and he was more popular (and powerful) than Anubis, so Anubis was relegated to god of mummification.
+To save face, it was stated that Anubis had voluntarily given up his position when Osiris died as a mark of respect.
 Some myths even stated that Anubis was the son of Osiris and Nephthys (who was herself associated with the funeral rites).
 Anubis was still closely involved in the weighing of the heart, but was more a guardian than a ruler.

 He became the patron of lost souls, including orphans, and the patron of the funeral rites.
 In this respect he overlapped with (and eventually absorbed) the Jackal God Wepwawet of Upper Egypt.

 During the Ptolemaic Period Anubis became associated with the Greek god Hermes as the composite god Hermanubis.
 Hermes was messenger of the gods, while Anubis was principally guide of the dead.
-Hermanubis was some times given attributes of Harpokrates.
-He was worshipped in Rome until the second century and was popular with Rennaisance alchemists and philosophers.
+Hermanubis was sometimes given attributes of Harpokrates.
+He was worshipped in Rome until the second century and was popular with Renaissance alchemists and philosophers.

 Priests wore Anubis masks during mummification.
-However, it is not clear whether the Anubis mask was a later development influenced by the Osirian myth or whether this practice was commonplace in the earlier periods too.
+It is not clear whether the Anubis mask was a later development influenced by the Osirian myth or whether this practice was commonplace in the earlier periods too.
 Anubis was also closely associated with the imiut fetish used during the embalming ritual.
-Anubis was credited with a high level of anatomical knowledge as a result of embalming, and so he was the patron of anaesthesiology and his priests were apparently skilled herbal healers.
+Anubis was credited with a high level of anatomical knowledge as a result of embalming, and so he was the patron of anesthesiology and his priests were apparently skilled herbal healers.

 Tombs in the Valley of the Kings were often sealed with an image of Anubis subduing the “nine bows” (enemies of Egypt) as “Jackal Ruler of the Bows” and it was thought that the god would protect the burial physically and spiritually.
 One of his epithets, “tpy-djuf” (“he who is on his mountain”) refers to him guarding the necropolis and keeping watch from the hill above the Theban necropolis.
 He was also given the epithet “khentyamentiu” (“foremost of the westerners” i.e. the dead) because he guarded the entrance to the Underworld.